risingwavelabs/risingwave-docs/docs/sql/udf/user-defined-functions.md

 - the input and output of functions

-  For this dimension, since common SQL functions include scalar functions,  table functions, aggregate functions, and window functions, UDFS can be classified as user-defined scalar functions (abbreviated as UDFs), user-defined table functions(UDTFs), user-defined aggregate functions(UDAFs), and user-defined window functions(UDWFs).
+  For this dimension, since common SQL functions include scalar functions,  table functions, aggregate functions, and window functions, UDFS can be classified as user-defined scalar functions (abbreviated as UDFs), user-defined table functions (UDTFs), user-defined aggregate functions (UDAFs), and user-defined window functions (UDWFs).

   RisingWave currently supports UDF, UDTF and UDAF, covering most practical needs.

 - the language used to write the function

   RisingWave currently supports using SQL, Python, Java, JavaScript, and Rust to write UDFs.

+To learn more about the design and implementation of our user-defined functions (UDFs), we have a series of blog articles on our website, such as "[RisingWave user-defined functions: Overview](https://risingwave.com/blog/risingwave-user-defined-functions-overview/)".
+These blogs provide in-depth information about UDFs and can help you understand their features and capabilities better.
+Feel free to explore them!

 </details>